Quantum2511/gsc-client-side-knowURsoik/README.md

 Follow the on-screen instructions to sign in and use the application.

-## Application Structure
+## File Structure

-- `app.py`: Main application script with GUI and sensor interaction logic.
+- `gsc-client-side-soilReader.py`: Main Python script for reading soil sensor data.
-- `functions.py`: Contains helper functions and sensor reading logic.
-- Additional scripts for specific functionalities.
+- `.env`: Environment variables for database configuration.
+- `requirements.txt`: Lists all Python dependencies.

 ## Contributing

-Contributions are welcome.
-Please follow the standard fork, branch, and pull request workflow.
+Contributions to this project are welcome.
+Please follow the standard GitHub workflow:

+1. Fork the repository.
+2. Create a new branch for your feature.
+3. Commit your changes.
+4. Push to the branch.
+5. Submit a pull request.

+## License

+[Specify the license, if applicable]

+## Acknowledgments

+- Google Solution Challenge
+- Project contributors and maintainers

 ## License